 About Alumni Associations

-What kind of activity are Japan alumni associations involved in?
+What kinds of activities are alumni associations involved in?

 There are many events and activities hosted by Japan alumni associations.
-Here is a sampling:
+Here are some examples:

-1) Creating and maintaining a network among former foreign student
+- 1) Creating and maintaining a network among former foreign students

 3) Introducing Japan